 Scotland and Northern Ireland are equally well connected.
-EasyJet and Jet2 both fly non-stop from Glasgow and Edinburgh, and Ryanair runs services from Edinburgh and Glasgow Prestwick that take just over three hours.
-Alicante flights from Belfast also take around three hours with Aer Lingus, Jet2 and easyJet.
+EasyJet and Jet2 both fly non-stop from Glasgow and Edinburgh, and Ryanair runs services from Edinburgh, Aberdeen and Glasgow that take just over three hours.
+Alicante flights from Belfast also take around three hours with Aer Lingus, Jet2, Ryanair and easyJet.

-Looking for a cheap flight to Alicante for 2016 or 2017?
+Looking for a cheap flight to Alicante for 2017?
 The good news is, you won’t have to look very hard as the availability of low-cost flights is high throughout the year.

 For a cheaper break, try the shoulder seasons – October through to early December and March through to late April – when temperatures are still balmy but prices are at rock bottom.